 Text copied to clipboard!

-• Strong knowledge of pediatric audiology techniques and technologies.
+• Strong knowledge of audiological testing and equipment

 Potential interview questions